 In Killraven’s struggle we also get the shoutout to Orwell with the rat angle, so that’s fun, too.
 At any rate Killraven would at length turn the tables on his would-be executioners, reach his sword, slash himself free and then grab his pistol and throwing stars.

-Once again Killraven’s increasing mastery of The Power benefits him.
+Once again Killraven’s increasing mastery of The Power benefits him (The Power is a pre-Star Wars version of The Force).
 He is able to tell from the minds of the High Overlord and the other nearby Zetans the reason their kind always avoided the Washington DC subway system AND the waters that hid the Library of Congress.

 That reason: the tunnels and polluted waters contained traces of the only successful germ warfare concoction the defeated human race had used against the Zetans.
 Killraven now raced for the explosives that the High Overlord had threatened to use to ensure the Freemen’s deaths earlier.
 The High Overlord had tried to shoot KR in the back but Sabre, as in the original story, rebelled a little and, in my revision, took this proverbial “bullet” for KR, dying to enable our main character to carry out his plan.